BartoszJanota/MongoDB/README.md

 Experience the power and simplicity of MongoDB!

 Note: The entire course is included in this repository.
-After clone you can work locally, please follow REAMDE file :).
+After clone you can work locally, please follow README file :).

 Introduction
 ----